force_table_of_contents #

 - Hold: The original distribution is preserved at its original arc positions.
 Positions beyond the original tip hold the tip value.
 List attributes in the Hold Attributes field (space-separated).

-These controls modify the curve’s shape and surface alignment.
+These controls modify the curve’s shape after length adjustment.

 | Control | Range | Description |